 3. How would you save and obtain a full-text version of a search result that you think would be relevant to you in this course?
 Explain the steps of the process.

 4. After a search in LionSearch, what are some next steps you could take to expand your search and gather more resources for your topic?
 Review the LionSearch tutorial if you are unsure of what you could do next.
 Consider the keywords you used and how else they could be used.

-5. Did you find this information to be more relevant to you than a Google result of your topic.
+5. Did you find this information to be more relevant to you than a Google result of your topic?
+Why or why not?
 What are some advantages to searching through LionSearch?